Chart Color Schemes

 Parkhurst lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Parkhurst's population, as of November 2025, is estimated at around 3,585.
-This reflects an increase of 542 people since the 2021 Census, which reported a population of 3,043.
-The growth is inferred from AreaSearch's estimation of the resident population at 3,457 following examination of the latest ERP data release by the ABS in June 2024, and an additional 245 validated new addresses since the Census date.
-This level of population equates to a density ratio of 171 persons per square kilometer.
-The suburb's growth rate of 17.8% since the 2021 census exceeded both the SA4 region (6.6%) and the SA3 area, marking it as a growth leader in the region.
-Interstate migration contributed approximately 66.0% of overall population gains during recent periods.
+Parkhurst's population, as of Nov 2025, is estimated at around 3,519.
+This figure reflects an increase of 476 people since the 2021 Census, which reported a population of 3,043.
+The change is inferred from AreaSearch's estimate of 3,442 residents following examination of ABS' latest ERP data release (June 2024) and an additional 245 validated new addresses since the Census date.
+This level of population equates to a density ratio of 168 persons per square kilometer.
+Parkhurst's growth rate of 15.6% since the 2021 census exceeded both the SA4 region (6.7%) and the SA3 area, marking it as a growth leader in the region.
+Interstate migration contributed approximately 66.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are adopted.
-These state projections do not provide age category splits; hence proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied for each age cohort.
-Looking ahead, a significant population increase is forecast for the top quartile of locations outside capital cities, with Parkhurst expected to increase by 1,343 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 27.8% in total over the 17 years.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits; hence proportional growth weightings are applied in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Looking ahead, a significant population increase is forecast for the top quartile of locations outside capital cities, with Parkhurst expected to increase by 1,355 persons to 2041, reflecting an overall increase of 30.6% over the 17 years.

 Frequently Asked Questions - Population